Tom Fitzgerald (economist)

 Thomas Michael Fitzgerald (28 August 1918 – 25 January 1993) was an Australian economist, journalist and political advisor.

 Education

 Fitzgerald trained in economics by reading Keynes at the University of Sydney (1936–40).

 Career

-Fitzgerald enlisted in the Royal Australian Air Force in November 1942 and, after training, was navigator on 'Liberator' bombers in 1944–45.
+Fitzgerald enlisted in the Royal Australian Air Force in November 1942 and, after training, was navigator on Liberator bombers in 1944–45.

 Fitzgerald was financial editor of The Sydney Morning Herald from 1952 to 1970.
 While retaining his employment by Fairfax, he began publishing Nation, a fortnightly journal, in September 1958.
 Sylvia Lawson was one of his early contributors.
-He sold Nation to Gordon Barton in 1972 and was Editorial Director of Rupert Murdoch's News Ltd from 1970 to 1972.
+He sold Nation to Gordon Barton in 1972 and was editorial director of Rupert Murdoch's News Limited from 1970 to 1972.

-Fitzgerald produced the "Fitzgerald Report – The contribution of the mineral industry to Australian welfare : report to the Minister for Minerals and Energy" (1974) for the Whitlam Government.
+Fitzgerald produced the "Fitzgerald Report – The contribution of the mineral industry to Australian welfare : report to the Minister for Minerals and Energy" (1974) for the Whitlam government.